Frequently Asked Questions

 Green Button CMD

-Applications, or “apps,” are available from multiple vendors to help homeowners, renters, business owners, and others reach their goals—whether the goal is to install solar, go “net-zero,” shave peak costs in regions with time-of-use pricing, reduce environmental footprints, or simply to understand how one property in a portfolio compares to another.
+Applications, or “apps,” are available from multiple vendors to help homeowners, renters, business owners, and others reach their goals—whether the goal is to install solar, “go net-zero,” shave peak costs in regions with time-of-use (TOU) pricing, reduce environmental footprints, or to simply understand how one property in a portfolio compares to another.

 Button Colors